- Who We Are

 Adolescents, Economic Empowerment, Violence against Women, Advocacy and Policy Engagement

 English (native); Spanish (proficient)

-Lyric is a Phi Beta Kappa alumna of the University of North Carolina at Chapel Hill, a graduate of the Bard College Program on Globalization and International Affairs.
+Lyric is a Phi Beta Kappa alumna of the University of North Carolina at Chapel Hill and a graduate of the Bard College Program on Globalization and International Affairs.